cowen314/productivity-tools/quick_installer/README.md

 1. Copy this script to your project
 2. Read through the TODOs; make updates as needed
-3. Build it into an executable with PyInstaller
+3. Build it into an executable with PyInstaller (e.g. `pyinstaller --onefile --name setup quick_install.py`)
 4. Distribute it with your application

 ## Features